Termite Barriers - What You Need To Know

 Repellent vs non-repellents.
 Generic brands vs original brands.
 Which is the better protection for your home?

 As you can see, the superior chemical penetrates further through the soil and has a more thorough bonding process with the soil to ensure no gaps are left open for the termites to go through untreated soil.
-Non-repellent slow-acting transfer chemicals (e.g. the Termidor/Termidor HE brands) are premium grade chemicals in the termite world.
+Non-repellent slow-acting transfer chemicals (e.g. the Termidor/Termidor HE brands) are premium grade chemicals in the termite barrier world.
 These are the products 9 out of 10 Blue Chip Termite & Pest Control customers use to protect their homes.
 This class of chemical does not affect the termites natural foraging process; hence the termite’s entire body is covered in the chemical and is then transferred through the colony workings (one termite kills multiple termites through the transfer effect).
 These types of chemicals are made to kill out any possible nests around your outer house walls and garden areas.

 Repellent chemicals, known as blocking chemicals (the cheaper brands), are there purely to kill any termites that gain entry into the treated zone with no chance of the transfer effect of the non-repellent class of chemicals.
 Studies have also shown that termites learn from the repellent treated zones and continue foraging, increasing the chance of finding alternative entry into your house.